CAT Syllabus

 CAT Syllabus: An Important Suggestion

-From reasoning questions to comprehension, practice tests and continuous revision is the key towards cracking any exam including CAT.
+From reasoning questions to comprehension, practice tests and continuous revision is the key towards cracking any exam including the CAT.
 To cover the CAT syllabus from beginning to end is a monumental task in itself, let alone, getting oneself to apply learned concepts effectively on the day of the exam.
-Here, practice tests act as a crucial way of getting to know where you stand and whether you are able to complete the portions of the exam in the stipulated amount of time.
-Further, continuous revision keeps you engaged with previous learnings and ensures that you remain in touch.
+Here, practice tests act as a crucial way of getting to know where you stand and whether you can complete the portions of the exam in the stipulated amount of time.
+Further, continuous revision keeps you engaged with previous learning and ensures that you remain in touch.
 To boost your exam preparation, you can go through some of the best books for CAT.

 Also Read: English for Competitive Exams